stevenbenner/arch-pkgs/README.md

 This is my collection of [Arch Linux][archlinux] system configuration [PKGBUILD][pkgbuild] files.

 The purpose of this project is to simplify the process of setting up and maintaining multiple Arch Linux systems, as well as cleaning up the list of explicitly installed packages.
-With these [meta packages][metapackages] I can install most everything needed for my uses and automate some basic setup tasks.
+With these [meta packages][metapackages] I can install most everything needed for my uses and automate some basic setup and system administration tasks.

 This software is licensed under the [MIT-0 license][license].